Voineagulab/TDAview/README.md

-# TDAView
+# tdaview

-NOTICE: Please see dev branch for most up to date code.

 A graph visualisation tool targeted at persistent homology applications, focusing on:

+  - Ease of use
-  - Compatibility with R viewer
+  - Compatibility with R workflows
   - Efficient display of large force networks in WebGL
   - Control over colour, size and width for nodes and edges with real-time updates
   - Publishing results